 In particular, painful lymph nodes may accompany breast, lymph, and respiratory cancers.

 Cancers that commonly cause armpit pain include:

-- lymphoma or cancer of the lymphatic system
+- lymphoma, or cancer of the lymphatic system

-- leukemia or cancer of the blood-forming tissues, including the lymphatic system and bone marrow
+- leukemia, or cancer of the blood forming tissues, including the lymphatic system and bone marrow

 Cysts can become infected, especially by Staphylococcus bacteria, which usually live on the skin.

-Inflamed hair follicle (boil), or ingrown hairs
+Boils or ingrown hairs

-When a single hair follicle becomes infected, a boil or furuncle may develop.
-Boils are swollen, red lumps that are tender to the touch.
+When inflammation occurs in a single hair follicle, a boil or furuncle may develop.
+Boils are red, swollen lumps that are tender to the touch.

 Symptoms usually begin as pimple-like bumps or blisters that turn into cysts and boils.
 Eventually, these wounds may break, weep, and form tunnels under the skin.

 Early medical attention and treatment can help a person prevent scarring and potential infection.